This post is part of our 5th Anniversary Trip to Maui.

-We went to Mama’s Fish House for the first time back in 2009 and we loved it, so for this trip we chose Mama’s for dinner on our actual anniversary on Nov 1st.
+We went to Mama’s Fish House for the first time back in 2009 and we loved it, so for this trip we chose Mama’s for dinner on our actual anniversary – Nov 1st.
 I had made reservations a few months ago via Open Table (so easy!) and requested a seat with a view.
 To us, there was no better place to celebrate – Mama’s vintage Polynesian decor, beautiful views, and unbelievably delicious fresh fish (although pricey), represent all the elements we love about Hawaii, and why we keep returning.
-I do wonder why there are not more restaurants with vintage Hawaiian/Polynesian decor…I think it’s really fun!
+I do wonder why there are not more restaurants with vintage Hawaiian/Polynesian decor…I think it’s really fun, but they seem to be harder and harder to find!
 I wouldn’t decorate my house like it (it would look a bit out of place in a classic colonial house in NJ), but when on vacation, in Hawaii, wouldn’t you want a bit of kitsch to go with your mai tai?
 I surely do.

 Paia is about a 30 minute drive from Wailea.
 We arrived at Mama’s for our 5:30pm dinner a few minutes early because I knew I wanted to get a few pictures of Mama’s spectacular waterfront setting.
 Parking is valet only, but it is complimentary.
 Their beach is very private and gorgeous…with tall curved palm trees and vintage canoes.
 You have to walk a few steps down, but it’s worth it…